Spirits in the Forest: Spirits in the Forest

 Spirits in the Forest received generally positive reviews from both movie and music critics alike.
 The film has an aggregate score of on Rotten Tomatoes.
-Jim Amos of Forbes praised the film and said it was the new standard for concert films stating that "The new film, SPIRITS in the Forest, is something entirely different however, turning the concert film genre on its ear."
 Many critics compared the film to their 1989 film, 101, as it also follows the fans as well as the band.
 David Ehrlich of IndieWire felt that the film captured "The experience of watching it dovetails with that of going to a live show and being surrounded by thousands of strangers who share your same love" since it follows both the fans and the band closely.